executablebooks/unified-myst/packages/core-parse/README.md

 Their documentation generation and extension mechanism has been developed over many years, and has a relatively large community.
 So the similar API will facilitate for porting of existing Sphinx extensions.

-It diverges from docutils/Sphinx though, in a number of key ways, to address some design shortfalls (in my opinion) of that system.
+It diverges from docutils/Sphinx though, in a number of key ways, to address some design shortfalls (in my opinion) of that system, as detailed below.
+It is also focussed on facilitating scientific writing and publishing, as opposed to documentation of software.

 Firstly, the underlying AST is based on [MDAST](https://github.com/syntax-tree/mdast), rather than docutils nodes.
 The key improvement of MDAST, is that it is JSONable, allowing for serialisation into a language agnostic format.